tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 With this in mind, we can now move to the next section where we describe how to create a Bitcoin wallet.
 However, if you wish to further explore the topic of security, you can read this [article by DarthCoin](https://asi0.substack.com/p/bitcoin-soyez-votre-propre-banque).

-### Quick recap in a poster!
+### Quick Recap in a Poster!

 ![Alt text](assets/posters/en/9._choose_the_right_wallet.webp)

-## Setting up a wallet
+## Setting up a Wallet
 <chapterId>615519eb-4565-557d-86a0-021badf7616f</chapterId>

-The security of your bitcoins is of crucial importance, and a simple mistake can have costly consequences.
-That's why we will now look at the best practices when creating a new Bitcoin wallet.
+The security of your bitcoins has crucial importance, and a simple mistake can have disastrous consequences.
+That is why we need to learn the best practices to adopt when creating a new Bitcoin wallet.

-> Note that the BTC102 course will guide you through this step.
+Please note that the [BTC102 course](https://planb.network/en/courses/btc102) will guide you through this step.

-### This step is no joke!
+### This Step is no Joke!

-Your private key, often represented by a list of 24 words (often called a "seed" or "mnemonic phrase"), represents access to your funds.
-If this key is revealed to a third party, consider the associated funds no longer secure.
-Therefore, when initializing your wallet, it is important to follow these rules:
+When you set up a wallet, the software usually creates your private key, usually represented by a list of 12/24 words (often called "seed phrase" or "mnemonic phrase"): these words constitute the access to your funds.
+If this key is ever revealed to a third party, you should consider the associated funds to be compromised.
+Therefore, when setting up your wallet, it is essential to follow these rules:

 - Cover all cameras.
 - Do not take a photo of the word list.